Independent Contractors - California & Federal Law

-There is s a difference between hiring an individual as an independent contractor or employee.
+There is a difference between hiring an individual as an independent contractor or employee.
 Independent contractors and employees require employers to file different tax forms (ie. 1099-MISC), withhold different amounts from paychecks, and pay a different amount in taxes.
-Using a true independent contractor can relieve you of the many burdens placed upon you by state and federal employment laws, but simply calling someone an independent contractor does not make him or her one in the legal sense.
+Using a true independent contractor can relieve you of the many burdens placed upon you by California and federal employment laws, but simply calling someone an independent contractor does not make him or her one in the legal sense.

 General Issues with Independent Contractors

 Before classifying an individual as an independent contractor, familiarize yourself with the many factors the different governmental agencies use to determine independent contractor status.

 Many employers operate under the misconception that they will be safe from the significant penalties of misclassification if their relationship meets certain conditions.
 This simply is not the case.